matthannigan/nextjs-ts-tailwind-supabase-starter/docs-website/docs/components/ui/alert.md

 ## Related Components

 - [Toast](./toast.md): For temporary notifications that appear and disappear automatically
-- [AlertDialog](./alert-dialog.md): For confirmation dialogs that interrupt the user
+- **AlertDialog**: For confirmation dialogs that interrupt the user
 - [Card](./card.md): For containing related information, can be used with Alert for status updates
-- [Banner](./banner.md): For site-wide messaging positioned at the top or bottom of the screen
+- **Banner**: For site-wide messaging positioned at the top or bottom of the screen